askmike/gekko/docs/internals/Actors.md

       }

 - market feed / candle: `processCandle`.
-  This method will be fed a candle like
+  This method will be fed a candle like:

       {
         start: [moment object],